-I had known about bullfighting in the local area for a long time but it took me over a year to actually get to an event.
-In Hat Yai the fights are normally held on the first Saturday of the month.
+I had known about bullfighting in the local area for a long time but it took me over a year after I moved to Hat Yai to actually get to an event.
+In Hat Yai the fights are usually held on the first Saturday of the month.

 Some months I just plain forgot and at other times I tried to get along but was given bad information by locals.
 There was also another factor.
 Although I was keen to see what went on I do not like 'sports' which involve cruelty to animals so I was a bit reluctant to go.

 Waiting for the bullfight to begin, Hat Yai

 For accurate information about dates and venues it is best to contact the Tourist Authority of Thailand (TAT)'s Hat Yai office on 074 238518.
 Another number to call for information is 074 251143 but, to be honest, I'm not sure who this is exactly.
 If you miss the Hat Yai event but are desperate to go there are other venues nearby such as at Rattaphum and Phattalung which stage fights at different times of the month.

 Hat Yai bulls looking a little reluctant to fight